 The following links provide further information about anaesthesia.
 Be aware that websites from other countries may have information that differs from New Zealand recommendations.

-- About anaesthesia New Zealand Society of Anaesthetists
+- About anaesthesia The Australian and New Zealand College of Anaesthetists (ANZCA)

 - Anaesthesia NHS Choices, UK, 2015

-- Stop smoking before surgery American Society of Anesthesiologists
+- Stop smoking for surgery American Society of Anesthesiologists

 - Anaesthesia explained Royal College of Anaesthetists